Skip to Content

 Step Four

 If your top section isn’t too long, you can use a number three guard and a comb above the number two section to blend with the top.
-Otherwise, you can blend the top to the first shaved section with scissors by moving them in a sweeping “c” motion as you cut.
+Otherwise, use a clipper with an open guard in a sweeping “C” motion, or use the scissor-over-comb technique to blend the top into the shaved section.

 For transitions between the shaved sections of hair, use a comb and the shortest guard for that section to get hair that is between the two guard lengths.